 Make the texts in your visuals plain and large enough to read.
 Learn how to balance the colors that makes it easy on the eyes.
 Clashing colors hurt the eyes.

 Hence, choose your colors wisely.

 The red and yellow shades; they stimulate and energize.
 Green symbolizes freshness and safety while those in the blue spectrum connotes calm and trustworthiness.

 Design your social media graphics according to the feelings you want to invoke from your viewers.

 Learn the right color groupings that create balance and harmony.

-An italic font may be needed to emphasize a thought; while a whimsical font may appear fun and less serious.
+You could use an italic font to emphasize a thought; while a whimsical font may appear fun and less serious.
 Other fonts are neutral.

-Learn how to express with your chosen typeface and which combination work best together.
+Learn how to express with your chosen typeface and which combination works best together.

 Again, the simpler, the better!

-Use the white space and avoid cluttering your social media graphics with texts.
-Also, your text should resonate with the photo you use and vice versa.
+Also, your font should resonate with the photo you use and vice versa.